openharmony/docs/en/application-dev/napi/hid-ddk-guidelines.md

     int32_t deviceId = OH_Hid_CreateDevice(&hidDevice, &hidEventProp);
     ```

-2. Sends events to a HID device.
+2. Send an event to a HID device.

     Use **OH_Hid_EmitEvent** of **hid_ddk_api.h** to send an event to the device with the specified **deviceId**.